Bigsy/shadow-cljs-mcp/README.md

 - LLMs should call get_last_build_status after each ClojureScript file edit
 - Compilation errors will be shown in detail for easy debugging
 - Successful builds show which files were compiled and how long they took
-- Make sure shadow-cljs is running on port 9630 before starting this server
+- Make sure shadow-cljs is running before starting this server

 ## Requirements
-- Running shadow-cljs instance on default port (9630)
+- Running shadow-cljs instance (defaults to localhost:9630 if not configured otherwise)